-Provided that certain conditions are met, the QTA provides for a mechanism to exempt part of the taxable capital gain realized by or attributed to an individual Québec Class Limited Partner (other than a trust) on the disposition of a "resource property" as defined in the QTA (a "Resource Property"), which should generally include the Units.
+Subject to the proposed amendments in Québec Budget 2025-2026 released on March 25th, 2025, provided that certain conditions are met, the QTA provides for a mechanism to exempt part of the taxable capital gain realized by or attributed to an individual Québec Class Limited Partner (other than a trust) on the disposition of a "resource property" as defined in the QTA (a "Resource Property"), which should generally include the Units.
 For these purposes, a Resource Property includes a Flow-Through Share, an interest in a partnership that acquires a Flow-Through Share, as well as property substituted for such Flow-Through Share or interest in a partnership that is received on certain transfers of such property by the individual or the partnership to a corporation in exchange for shares and in respect of which an election is made under the QTA.
 This deduction is based on a historical expenditure account ("Expenditure Account") comprising one-half of the CEE incurred in the Province of Québec that gives rise to the additional 10% deduction for Québec income tax purposes described first above.
+The Québec Budget 2025-2026 also proposes to abolish the foregoing mechanism to exempt part of the taxable capital gain realized by or attributed to an individual Québec Class Limited Partner (other than a trust) on the disposition of a "resource property" as defined in the QTA for any dispositions of Flow-Through Shares after the budget date of March 25th, 2025.
+Québec Class Limited Partners should consult their own tax advisors with regard to the Québec Budget 2025-2026 proposal to abolish such capital gains exemption mechanism in light of their particular circumstances.